Blinken signals U.S. support for Ukraine with border meeting | MarketScreener

 The two discussed the provision of weapons to Ukraine and the campaign to isolate Russia internationally and damage its economy with sanctions, Kuleba said.

-Kuleba said Ukraine would win its war with Russia eventually, but Ukraine's international supporters needed to provide more help to end the conflict sooner.
+Ukraine will win its war with Russia eventually, he said, but its international supporters need to provide more help to end the conflict sooner.

 Ukraine especially needs fighter jets and air defense systems, he said, adding that Stinger anti-aircraft weapons provided by Western nations were helping.
 Ukrainian forces downed three Russian aircraft on Saturday, he said.

 "If they continue to provide us with necessary weapons, the price will be lower.
-This will save many lives, many houses...," he said.
+This will save many lives," he said.

-Kuleba added that he saw no progress in talks with Russia on a ceasefire being held on Ukraine's border with Belarus, but "we have to continue talking" to end the war.
+Kuleba said he saw no progress in talks with Russia on a ceasefire being held on Ukraine's border with Belarus, but "we have to continue talking".
 A third round is scheduled for Monday.

-Blinken earlier met Poland's prime minister and foreign minister and visited a center hosting some of the hundreds of thousands of people who have crossed into Poland since Russia launched its invasion on Feb.
-24.
+Blinken earlier met Poland's prime minister and foreign minister and visited a center hosting refugees.

-Blinken praised Poland, a NATO member, for its response to Russia's actions.
-Poland is hosting roughly 10,000 U.S. troops, with more than half arriving in recent weeks.

 The number of refugees could rise to 1.5 million by the end of the weekend from a current 1.3 million, the head of the United Nations refugee agency said on Saturday.